cheefoo/centos/README.md

   ```

-11. From the KCL instance,  Start the NodeJS Server  from the webapps directory
+11.From the KCL instance,  Start the NodeJS Server  from the webapps directory
   ```
  node server.js

   ```
-12. Open http://XX.YYY.XXX.ZZZZ:8080/ from your browser.
+12.Open http://XX.YYY.XXX.ZZZZ:8080/ from your browser.

 ```